Teuns Edges Valverde For Fleche Wallonne Victory - UrduPoint

 Teuns Edges Valverde For Fleche Wallonne Victory

-Huy, Belgium, (APP - UrduPoint / Pakistan Point News - 20th Apr, 2022 ) :Belgian rider Dylan Teuns of the Bahrain team won the Fleche Wallonne one-day classic on Wednesday at the top of the Mur de Huy.
+Huy, Belgium, (APP - UrduPoint / Pakistan Point News - 20th Apr, 2022 ) :Belgian rider Dylan Teuns of the Bahrain team edged out veteran Alejandro Valverde to win the Fleche Wallonne one-day classic on Wednesday.

-In the sprint for the line, he edged out the Spanish veteran Alejandro Valverde (Movistar), seeking a sixth Fleche victory, and Bora's Aleksandr Vlasov.
+In the sprint for the line at the top of the Mur de Huy, he saw off Valverde (Movistar), seeking a sixth Fleche victory, and Bora's Aleksandr Vlasov.

 World champion and outgoing winner Julian Alaphilippe placed fourth over the 202 kilometre race which included three climbs of the Mur de Huy.